hdrake/CM4X/README.md

 # CM4X-analysis
-Python notebooks for CM4X analysis
+Python notebooks for CM4X analysis as well as the construction of the p125 ocean model.